 Liabilities and contributions shown in the report are computed using the Entry Age Normal Actuarial Cost Method.
-Any funding surplus or unfunded actuarial accrued liability is amortized over 25 years as a level percentage of expected payroll.
+Each year's difference between actual and expected unfunded actuarial accrued liability is amortized over 25 years as a level percentage of expected payroll.
 However, in keeping with GASB requirements in effect when the plan was adopted, the net amortization period will not exceed 30 years.
 Under the new accounting standards (GASB 74 and 75), the GASB requirements will not directly control amortization periods used for funding of the plan.